ellakoa/postcard-poem/content/posts/leap-of-faith.md

   on bendy knees beneath the trees
   I marvel at your leap of faith into the sky with such grace
-  I wish I could fly like you
+  I wish I could be like you
   and boldly leap
   to change the view.